Past Exhibits

 The Beaufort History Museum is mounting an exhibit about the first former slaves to be officially recognized as Union soldiers in the Civil War.
 These soldiers were mustered in on the same day they were given their freedom, as part of a jubilee at the reading here of the Emancipation Proclamation on January 1, 1863.
 Robert Smalls helped convince President Abraham Lincoln that they would be able troops, and there is evidence that the proclamation was hurried to accommodate their enlistment.
 In addition, the museum will help conduct a showing of the movie “Glory,” which closely follows the story of the 54th and 1st S.C.
 Volunteers.

-Our mission is to preserve, promote and interpret the experiences of our past that influence us now and in the future.
+Our mission is to preserve, portray, and promote the experiences of our past that influence us now and in the future.

 The Beaufort History Museum is a 501(c)3 non-profit organization.
-713 Craven Street, Beaufort, SC 29902
+713 Craven Street, Beaufort, SC 29902.
+Mailing Address: PO Box 172, Beaufort, SC 29901

 Powered by Wild Apricot Membership Software